 Criminal stalking accusations are taken seriously by the Pennsylvania courts and so require a strong and skillful defense.
 Stalking occurs when a person repeatedly acts or communicates in a way that demonstrates intent to place another person in reasonable fear of bodily harm or to cause substantial emotional distress.
 Stalking may involve following, peeping, unwanted messages and other problematic actions.
 If you are charged with misdemeanor or felony stalking, the Law Offices of David Jay Glassman in Philadelphia is here to help you fight the charges.

-Seasoned Pennsylvania law firm takes on all types of stalking cases
+Seasoned Philadelphia law firm takes on all types of stalking cases

 Generally, stalking is categorized based on the relationship of the parties involved and may take the form of one of the following:

 - Simple obsessional — This most common form of stalking may involve an individual looking to make contact with a domestic partner, co-worker or other familiar acquaintance.
 Because the stalker personally knows his or her target, the victim may have a higher degree of sustained risk than in other situations.

 - Love obsessional — In love obsessional stalking, a person makes attempts to get the attention of an object of their affection, such as by sending gifts or messages to communicate their feelings.
 The parties may be familiar with one another but may not have any personal relationship.

 - Erotomania — This type of stalking involves an individual who holds an obsession with a celebrity or another inaccessible person.
 They may believe the target of obsession is in love with them or may seek to have them fall in love, and they may take extreme actions to be noticed.